 Webelos Scout Resident Camp, Boxwell Reservation

-Swimming, archery, bb shooting sports, Adventure Pins, and campfire programs are just a few of the activities available throughout the week.
-They will also get to take part in the Fitness Challenge and “The Follow Me Boys” Tour.
+Swimming, archery, bb shooting sports, slingshots, dodge ball, adventure pins, and campfire programs are just a few of the activities available throughout the week.
+They will also get to take part in the knights Challenge and “The Follow Me Boys” Tour.
 During your free time you may hike around camp or explore Cubworld’s Native American village, Medieval Castle, Western Fort and Pirates Cove.
 Oh, and don’t forget to bring your fishing pole.
 We are located on Old Hickory Lake!

 You will sleep under the stars in a platform tent on cots.
 All you need to provide are the linens.
 Restrooms are centrally located around camp and you will enjoy breakfast, lunch and dinner in our air conditioned dining hall.